 The Wandsworth design pictured here is digitally printed onto 100% cotton Panama fabric.
 The image is printed onto one side of the cover, and the back panel is a dark grey textured heavy cotton fabric.

 The Wandsworth design is part of the Beautiful Estate collection which also includes the Lambeth, Hackney, Southwark, Leytonstone, Walthamstow and Westminster cushion designs.
-Most are now half price too, selling for £17 from an original £34.
+Most are now less than half price, too, selling for £15 from an original £34.
 So a great time to buy.

 37. Moley architect-style reading glasses by London Mole

 Originally, I featured some cardboard architect glasses to wear if you wanted to dress up as Le Corbusier or Philip Johnson.
 But I thought this year I would go for something more practical.